sgaliamov/blog/_posts/2021-05-02-illuminator.md

 Developers who generate code using `MSIL` have to know instructions.
 Doing magical tweaks and hiding `Ldc_I4` for example behind nice `LoadInteger` name does not make things easier.
-A programmer is forced to read the documentation or source code to find out what this method actually does.
+A programmer is forced to read the documentation or source code to find out what such methods actually do.

-It does not mean that it's not allowed to create such methods.
+It does not mean that it's not allowed to create your own magical helpers.
 You can and you should to make your own solution more maintainable.
 But this is not the responsibility of the library.